Partnerships

 GlaxoSmithKline Immuno-Oncology Financial Collaboration

-Potential royalties from GSK immuno-oncology financial collaboration
+Potential royalties and milestones to Anaptys from GSK immuno-oncology financial collaboration

 Royalty rate